 The poblano pepper and tomatillos go into the blender along with onions, garlic, cilantro, parsley, spinach and veggie broth.

 Cumin, oregano and allspice give the soup even more flavor.

-After the ingredients are blended and smooth, they are simmered on the stove.
+Then after I blend the ingredients and they are smooth, I simmer them in a pot on the stove.

 The green chile posole has hearty bites of hominy and black beans.